 \section{A probabilistic perspective for AE-based monitoring techniques}

 As highlighted above, determining the threshold for AE events can be an assiduous task that may depend highly on the expertise of the operator.
 Alternatively, a potentially more robust approach could be employed to have the threshold defined statistically.
-One may assume the background noise in the signal to be the result of a generating process in which the observations are samples drawn from a Gaussian distribution, and the threshold could then be determined numerically using a Monte Carlo method \cite{Farrar2013}.
+One may assume the background noise in the signal to be the result of a generating process in which the observations are samples drawn from a Gaussian distribution, and the threshold could then be determined numerically using a Monte Carlo method~\cite{Farrar2013}.
 Although this approach offers a threshold determined directly from the recorded signal, the resulting selection of AE events may still be heavily corrupted by background noise.
 For example, if a $99^{th}$-percentile threshold is chosen on the recorded time-series, it means (at the risk of redundancy), having $1\%$ of the data points estimated to lie above that threshold.
 This deceptively-small percentage could be a problem in scenarios where the sampling frequency is high, such as an AE reading.
 In the span of a few seconds, millions of data points are recorded, and thus thousands of \say{events} would consequently be taken into consideration for further analysis.
 This issue means mistakenly identifying a vast number of events deriving from the background noise, when it is likely that only a fraction of them will actually originate from damage.

 An attempt to overcome these limitations is explored in this work by introducing a probabilistic framework; the idea is to quantify how certainly a threshold crossing is believed to derive from an AE event.
-Concretely, by counting the number of times a signal exceeds the threshold in a given time-frame, one can evaluate the probability of an AE event existing in that time-frame.
+Concretely, after establishing a threshold statistically, and then counting the number of times a signal exceeds the threshold in a given time-frame, one can evaluate the probability of an AE event existing in that time-frame.
 In the following sections, it will be demonstrated how the Poisson distribution can be conveniently used for this purpose.